Please note: This post/content is now out of date and will be updated shortly. Please click here to view my latest articles.

-For instance, there might be a few PDF’s, forum entries, social media posts thrown in there that don’t really provide an real value to anyone.
+For instance, there might be a few PDF’s, forum entries, social media posts thrown in there that don’t really provide any real value to anyone.
 If this is the case for you, you may be onto a winner.

-Obviously if the top 10 results for your target keyword is made up of untouchable competition, root domains with competitively high scores, you simply avoid them and move on.
+Obviously, if the top 10 results for your target keyword is made up of untouchable competition, root domains with competitively high scores, you simply avoid them and move on.

 Oh and don’t forget to make it fun, that’s what its all about right?

-So that’s how I use Long Tail Pro to do keyword research, and to find topic ideas to write about for my blog posts.
+So that’s how I use Long Tail Pro to do keyword research and to find topic ideas to write about for my blog posts.

 If you yourself have a particular way or method you want to share with me or the readers of this blog, or perhaps further add some tips and suggestions, please leave them in the comment section below.